IrinaNorro/IrinaNorro/README.md

     It is great wisdom to know when to stop.
 Perfectionists get rarely things done by given deadline, don't you think.

  ### Random stuff about me
-    Wouldn't call myself a joke generator, but I do love to laugh at other people's (bad) jokes.
-Just give it a try :D Moved to three countries, to Finland, Germany, South-Korea.
+   - Wouldn't call myself a joke generator, but I do love to laugh at other people's (bad) jokes.
+Just give it a try :D
+   - Moved to three countries, to Finland, Germany, South-Korea.
 Can speak or listen more or less fluently six languages.
-    Travelled 20 000 km by train from Finland to Southern China.
+   - Travelled 20 000 km by train from Finland to Southern China.
-    Studying my third degree.
+   - Studying my third degree.
-    Love to hang around at our summer cottage by the sea.
+   - Love to hang around at our summer cottage by the sea.
-    Enjoy hiking in jungles in Brasil, Buddhist pilgrimages in China or fills in Lapland.
+   - Enjoy hiking in jungles in Brasil, Buddhist pilgrimages in China or fills in Lapland.
-    ANd I just resently learned downhill skiing.
+    - And I just resently learned downhill skiing.